mtchavez/blog/source/_posts/2015-01-31-custom-vagrant-cloud-host.markdown

 This may take some time depending on if you have provisioned your box with anything extra.
 The comman is telling Vagrant to package our box using our Vagrantfile.
-It will look up a VM in Virutalbox named `custom-box` and we are naming our box `custom-box-0.0.1`.
+It will look up a VM in Virtualbox named `custom-box` and we are naming our box `custom-box-0.0.1`.
 If this succeeds you should see a box in your directory named `custom-box-0.0.1.box`.

 This box file will need to be hosted somewhere so we can point to it in our box manifest file for